List of England national rugby union team records

 The England national rugby union team competed in the first international rugby match in 1871 against Scotland.
-Since then they have played in 746 matches.
+Since then, they have played in 746 matches.

-The record for most Test points by an England player is held by Jonny Wilkinson, who scored 1179 points between 1998 and 2011.
-The record for the number of Test tries is held by Rory Underwood, who scored 49 tries in 85 matches between 1984 and 1996.
+The record for most test points by an England player is held by Owen Farrell, who scored 1237 points between 2012 and 2023.
+The record for the number of test tries is held by Rory Underwood, who scored 49 tries in 85 matches between 1984 and 1996.

-Currently active players at Test level are listed in bold; those available for national selection but not currently in the national team setup are listed in italics.
-This list includes only points and tries scored playing for England, and does not include those scored for the British and Irish Lions.
+Currently active players are listed in bold.
+This list includes only points and tries scored playing for England, and does not include those scored for the British & Irish Lions.

+This webpage only covers the England men's national team.
+Details of England women's national rugby union team records are shown on a different page.